Master of Arts in Liberal Studies in American Culture (MA)

 Veterans and active-duty personnel appreciate the online convenience and freedom to select elective courses tailored to their interests in American culture at a graduate level.

 Double Count Courses to Earn a Business Certificate

-Along with intellectual pursuits, students in the program are encouraged to engage civically through special projects, research, and service learning.
-You’ll have the opportunity to demonstrate the transformative power of a liberal education in real-life situations and environments.
+Along with intellectual pursuits, students in the program are encouraged to engage civically through special projects, research, and service-learning.
+You’ll have the opportunity to demonstrate the transformative power of liberal education in real-life situations and environments.

 At UM-Flint, we are proud to have many dedicated advisors who are the experts students can rely upon to help guide their educational journey.
 Book an appointment today.

 - Bachelor’s degree from a regionally accredited institution

 - Minimum overall undergraduate grade point average of 3.0 on a 4.0 scale